gitter-badger/ili-codes.github.io/README.md

 is hosted @ http://ili-codes.github.io.

 ### Info
-The website is hosted by and made with GitHub Pages.
-A mirror link is available @ http://ili-codes.us.to .
+The website is hosted by GitHub Pages and made with the Aerial template from HTML5UP.

 ### Other Websites (hosted by GitHub)
 SyncthingLauncher - http://syncthinglauncher.us.to